StevenWeir038/Island-Aqua/README.md

 **islandAQUAdesign** is a website whose purpose is to introduce amateur aquarists to the sub-genre of aquascaping.

-Note, this is a hypothetical business idea.

----

 ![Mockup](docs/readme/website_mockup.png "Website preview at different resolutions")

+## **UX Design**
 ---

-## **UX Design**

-***

 As a topic aquascaping is too expansive to contain within one small site given project time constraints and my current developer skill level.

-A conscious decision was taken to make the content general and not too technical as this may put off the aspiring hobbyist.
+A conscious decision was taken to generalise content and not be too technical as this may dissuade the aspiring hobbyist.

-Using UX principles, namely user stories the *scope* of the site was succesfully narrowed to give the user:
+Using UX principles, user stories narrowed the *scope* of the site directing it to provide:
 - A broad overview of the aquascaping hobby.
 - The core materials used.
 - An overview of popular style arrangements.
 - Suitable flora and fauna for a beginner.
 - Embedded links that provide launching points to explore other sites to the hobby in more detail.

----

 ### **Wireframing**
 - To follow best practice, wireframes were developed for mobile, tablet and desktop based on the webinar of the project lead Matt Boden at the [Code Institute](https://www.codeinstitute.net/).
 Using his advice I developed the mobile site before the desktop.
-- Wireframes were created using [Balsamiq](https://balsamiq.cloud/sqiyfsu/pr12ogh/r2278#).
+- Wireframes were created using [Balsamiq Cloud](https://balsamiq.cloud/sqiyfsu/pr12ogh/r2278#).
 I went a little further almost to mockup level to help visualise the development needed.
 Having the *skeleton* in place focused subsequent coding.
-(Note I abandoned a previous iteration of theproject as it lacked direction.
-A good learning experience)
+(Note I abandoned a previous iteration of the project as it lacked direction.
+This was a good early learning experience which deserves mentioning.
+UX defines proper development practices!)

----

-### **Colour Scheme and Accessibility**
+### **Color Scheme and Accessibility**
-- The *colour scheme* was devised by taking an image of a home aquarium.
+- The *color scheme* was devised by taking an image of a home aquarium.
 The image was passed to [Adobe Color](https://color.adobe.com/create/image-gradient).
 - To meet WCAG 2.0 criteria, the generated colour scheme was then passed to [eightshapes.com](http://www.eightshapes.com) for the accesibility table. [linked output]
 ---
 ![Mockup](docs/readme/color_scheme.png "Color Accessibilty")

 ### **Code Reusability**